 Can I get a second opinion in Beijing?

-In many cases, yes, but the hospital will usually need previous medical records, imaging reports, pathology reports, and a clear explanation of the current medical question.
+In many cases, yes.
+The hospital will usually need previous medical records, imaging reports, pathology reports and a clear explanation of the current medical question.

 Can you guarantee access to a specific doctor?